(Although the screen shots below are from Pic Scanner, these tips also apply to Pic Scanner Gold).

 Scanning four at a time is obviously faster than scanning two, but it halves the scan resolution.
 The more photos you squeeze into each scan, the fewer pixels you’ll get in each cropped photo.
 So if you plan to archive or make reprints, scan one or two photos at a time.
 For quick sharing on Facebook, scanning 3-4 may be OK.

-Of course, if you have an iPhone or iPad with 12 MP camera, scans will be great even when you scan four at a time!
+Of course, if you have a newer iPhone or iPad with 12 MP camera, scans will be great even when you scan four at a time!

-iPhone and iPad cameras aren’t great in low-light conditions.
-Photos taken in poor light will look dull and grainy.
+iPhone and iPad cameras aren’t so great in low-light conditions.
+Photos taken in poor light may, therefore, look dull and grainy.
+That’s why we suggest scanning in daytime.

-Can you tell which of the above scans was done by daylight (which is best for scanning) and which was in poor light?
-(So if you’ve downloaded the app at night, now isn’t the ideal time to put it to test;)!
+Can you tell which of the above scans was done by daylight and which in poor light?
+(So if you’ve just downloaded the app and it’s nighttime, now isn’t the ideal time to put it to test;)!

-Most of all, the scan resolution of cropped photos depends on HOW you scan.
+More than anything else, the scan resolution depends on HOW you scan.

 When you scan with iPhone or iPad, the captured image contains your photos and some (white or plain) background.
 Pic Scanner detects, crops out and saves the photos and discards the background.
 This is how auto-cropping works.